BojkArth/image_analysis_pipeline/README.md

 ### 1. Installation

-The pipeline uses existing dependencies from the superfluid environment.
+The pipeline uses existing dependencies from the base environment.
 Ensure you have the following packages installed:

 ```bash
 # Core dependencies (should already be in your environment)